 If a students withdraw or become ineligible any time 11 days after the acceptance notification, they will be held responsible for a cancellation fee.
 Please refer to OIA's Cancellation Policy.

-Students can also join us for the Education Abroad Expo on Thursday, September 14th, 10:00am-2:00pm located in the Ohio Union East Ballroom
+Join us for the Education Abroad Expo on Tuesday, September 4th, 2:00-6:00pm located in the Ohio Union East Ballroom

 None at this time.